inference-labs-inc/dsperse/docs/arc42.md

 ## 3. Context and Scope

-Dsperse is a single-node CLI application.
+DSperse is a single-node CLI application.
 It does not require a network, message bus, or external database.
 The CLI reads/writes files under a chosen model directory and orchestrates the EZKL command-line tool.

 External interfaces
 - EZKL CLI: invoked to generate settings, compile circuits, setup, prove, and verify.